couchbase-examples/python-quickstart/README.md

 > Note: Couchbase Server version 7 or higher must be installed and running prior to running the Flask Python app.
 >
 > Note: The hotel autocomplete and filter endpoints rely on Full Text Search.
-For a self-managed walkthrough or the full test suite, make sure the cluster has the Search service enabled so the `hotel_search` index can be created in the `travel-sample.inventory` scope.
+For a self-managed walkthrough or the full test suite, make sure the cluster has the Search service enabled so the `hotel_search` index can be created on the `travel-sample` bucket (indexing the `inventory.hotel` collection).

 ### Swagger Documentation